Congo requests financial support from donors amid economic crisis

-KINSHASA Democratic Republic of Congo's government has formally requested financial support from international donors as it confronts a worsening economic crisis, a letter seen by Reuters on Thursday showed.
+KINSHASA (Reuters) - Democratic Republic of Congo's government has formally requested financial support from international donors as it confronts a worsening economic crisis, a letter seen by Reuters on Thursday showed.

 Africa's top copper producer has been hard hit by low commodity prices in recent years.
 It has only enough foreign currency reserves to cover about three weeks of imports and its franc currency CDF= has lost half its value in the past year.